Woman in white maxi dress on the beach. Her feet are in the water.

 • Why do you like the city you live in?

-• What is your favorite city in the world?
+• What is your favorite city in

-6. Have fun
+6. Have Fun

 Like I mentioned before there’s no wrong way to write a gratitude list.
 Each of these 11 steps are guidelines to help you create a positive experience.
 Try out the steps, see what works for you and adjust as needed.
 Being grateful should a be a joyful experience.